 The Actual Difference Between Brandy and Cognac

-So let's get this out of the way: Cognac and brandy -- two silky, smooth, pungent, and traditionally refined spirits made from distilling wine -- are not the same thing.
-But... well... actually, the kind of are.
+Cognac and brandy—two silky, smooth, pungent, and traditionally refined spirits made from distilling wine—are not the same thing.
+But, well, they kind of are.

-I know that's confusing.
-Please, pour yourself a glass, and let me explain.
+We know it’s confusing.
+Please, pour yourself a glass, and let us explain.

 First off, what is brandy?

-To fully dive into the dense, lengthy history of brandy -- we'd probably need more text-space than Moby Dick.
-To put it bluntly: it's been around for a very, very long time.
+To fully dive into the dense, lengthy history of brandy, we’d probably need more text-space than Moby Dick.
 As soon as distillation began being applied to beverages, around the mid-1500s, people all over the world began distilling wine and fruit juice, thus creating brandy.
-The word itself is a modification of the Dutch word, brandywine, which basically means "burned wine."
-See what I'm saying?
+The word itself is a modification of the Dutch word, brandywine, which basically means “burned wine.”

 A lot of modern brandy is subsequently aged in oak barrels after distillation.
 But, as you'll see below, “brandy” refers to many, many different subsets, each with their own specifications.
 This is where it gets tricky.